genepattern/Seurat.Preprocessing/doc.md

 ## Summary
 ---

-The `Seurat.Preprocessing` Module aims to provide a way to integrate the multiple stemps in the preprocessing of single-cell datasets.
+The `Seurat.Preprocessing` Module aims to provide a way to integrate the multiple steps in the preprocessing of single-cell datasets.
 The resultant preprocessed dataset  can then be used for downstream analyses and visualizations (such as Seurat.Clustering).

 ## References